CPI (Cost Per Install) in 2024: Importance, and How It Works?

 What are some common challenges with CPI campaigns?

-Common challenges include high competition that raises CPI rates.
+A common challenge is high competition, which drives up CPI rates.
 It’s hard to track and attribute installs.
-We must also ensure that new users will engage with the app after installing it.
+We also need to confirm that new users will engage with the app after they install it.

 1. Pingback: CPM (Cost Per Mile) in 2024 - Clicktapp